 Now that Olympus owns the LP tokens that represent the OHM-USDT liquidity you added on Uniswap, it in fact owns and controls that liquidity.
 This method has proven extremely effective and has allowed Olympus to own over 99% of its liquidity across exchanges.

-And more importantly, the developers of Olympus DAO have enabled this same mechanism to be deployed across the DeFi ecosystem, via Olympus Pro, which offers its solution as a service to all DeFi protocols so they can also own their liquidity.
-So not only is Olympus pushing the boundaries of DeFi for its own tokens – it’s also providing a stepping stone for the entire ecosystem.
+More importantly, the developers of Olympus DAO have enabled this same mechanism to be deployed across the DeFi ecosystem, via Olympus Pro.
+This offers its solution as a service to all DeFi protocols so they can also own their liquidity.
+So not only is Olympus pushing the boundaries of DeFi for its own tokens.
+It’s also providing a stepping stone for the entire ecosystem.
 So we’re likely to see a host of new protocols change the face of DeFi going forward.

 And what about stablecoins?
 How is the new wave of DeFi tackling the problems we mentioned above?